TV Jargons

 Fuse.
 A device designed to interrupt an electrical circuit in the event of an overload of that circuit.

-Gaffer Chief set electrician
+Gaffer Chief set

 Gaffer tape.
 A strong adhesive tape used in for just about everything in film and television production.